 Beyond this function which is necessary, mobile devices also allow students to learn more independently, collaborate, organize, communicate, and understand concepts deeply.

 The leaders of tomorrow must be able to succeed in technological environments.
 21st Century workers, business owners, entrepreneurs and visionaries will depend on quickly advancing technologies.
 SBS offers experience in a wide variety of technological tools and services which enable our students to learn actively in the classroom and learn independently from anywhere.

 INFORMATION FOR PARENTS

 DEVICE SUPPLY: You may purchase a new iPad or supply a used iPad for your child.
 Only iPad Air (Generation 5) models or newer are acceptable (for compatibility reasons). iPad Mini devices are accepted, but not recommended (due to difficulties in working within a smaller space and eye strain).
 Please note: The iPad supplied for classroom use is only to be used by your child for his/her school work.
-This device should not be used for entertainment by other family members.
+This device is not be used for entertainment by other family members.
 It should be treated like a paper activity book purchased for class, or any other classroom resource.

 OWNERSHIP: The iPad supplied to each student remains owned by the (family of that) student.
 Although the device is not owned by SBS, we will manage the content on all student iPads.
 Once the student ends the program, the management and full ownership will be returned to the student.

 REMOTE MANAGEMENT: For security and efficency, we reserve the right to manage the content on student iPads.
 These devices will be locked to host only content SBS provides.
 This will include preventing games and other unauthorized apps from being installed by students.
 SBS will provide books, apps, and other interactive learning content over Wi-Fi.